ferrisbueller66/ferrisbueller66.github.io/_posts/2020-08-07-roadmap_to_redux.markdown

 ### Use a "Dispatch" Function to Actually Change the State

-Then need a way to persist this info to the state (right now the reducer just simply returns a value), so use a dispatch function:
+We need a way to persist this info to the state (right now the reducer just simply returns a value), so we use a dispatch function:

 ```
 function dispatch(action){